mako-framework/docs/02_routing_and_controllers/04_response.md

 ### Basics

 The ```body``` method allows you to set the response body.
 This is not normally needed as the framework automatically sets the response body to the return value of your controller/route action.
-It can however be useful if you want to alter the response body in an after filter.
+It can however be useful if you want to alter the response body.

 	public function afterAction()
 	{